 The temporary spare tire is easier to handle because of its construction.
 It is lighter and smaller than a conventional tire and should be used only for an emergency and only for a short distance.
 Use the temporary only until the conventional tire is repaired, which should be as soon as possible.

-Maintain its pressure at 420 kPa (60 psi).
+Maintain its pressure at 420 kPa (4.2 kgf/cm or bar, 60 psi).

 - Don't use your temporary spare tire rim with a snow tire or a conventional tire.
-Neither will properly fit and could damage both tire and rim. - The temporary spare tire has a tread life of up to 5,000 km (3,000 miles), depending on road conditions and driving habits. - When the tread wear solid-band indicator appears, replace the tire with the same type of temporary spare.
+Neither will properly fit and could damage both tire and rim. - The temporary spare tire has a tread life of up to 5,000 km (3,000 miles), depending on road conditions and driving habits. - The temporary spare tire is for limited use, however, if the tread wear solid-band indicator appears, replace the tire with the same type of temporary spare (page 8-32).